shravankshenoy/ESG-Reports/README.md

 # ESG Reports

 This repository contains ESG reports of various organizations.
 ESG reports are disclosure of data covering the company's performance in three areas: environmental, social and corporate governance.
+This repository focuses mainly on the environmental aspect.

 ### Big 4 Banks of America